Viewing Access History

 Detail - Provides detailed information about the table.

-Columns - Lists table columns and provides selectable parameters that define the fields you see in the Charts page.
+Columns - Lists table columns and provides selectable parameters that define the fields displayed in the Charts page.

 For example, if the Filterable and Is temporal parameters are both checked for a column, it will be available for filtering when choosing a query time period in the Charts interface.
-See Creating Charts for more information.
+Refer to Creating Charts for more information.

 Metrics - Displays the metrics available to you when querying the table.
-Metrics define the value axis for a visualization, so you can see what type of data to expect in a visualization.
+Metrics define the value axis for a visualization, so you can determine what type of data to expect in a visualization.

 For example, the following images show the